aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 The request MUST also be authenticated, the particular authentication method and means by which the authentication is established is out of scope of this specification, but may include OAuth 2.0 Bearer Token {{RFC6750}} or a client authentication JWT {{RFC7523}}.

-The following example requests that all tokens for a user identified by an email address be revoked:
+The following example requests that all tokens for a user identified by an email address be revoked using the Email Identifier Format as defined in {{Section 3.2.2 of RFC9493}}:

     POST /global-token-revocation
     Host: example.com